This short post introduces how to create your own OpenAI Gym environment.

 Defining the details

-1. Define your map (I used ‘w’ to represent wall and whitespace as walkable tiles)
+1. Define your map (I used 'w' to represent walls and whitespace for walkable tiles)

-2. Implement all necessary functions (step, reset, and render) along with some other helper functions
+2. Implement all required functions: step, reset, and render, along with some helper functions

-I also set action_space and observation_space as follows (but this is not necessary.
-Your code runs without this)
+I also defined action_space and observation_space as follows (though this is not strictly required for the code to run):

 self.action_space = spaces.Discrete(len(self.actions)